 - Limit intake of carbonated beverages and alcohol.

 - Pregnant and Breastfeeding Women: Take a daily multivitamin/mineral supplement with 100% of the RDA for most nutrients including iodine and vitamin B9.

 To learn more about my lifestyle, visit the page titled Rebel Lifestyle.

-To view photos of my grub, check out the page titled Rebel Grub.
+To view photos of my clean and green grub, visit the page titled Rebel Grub.

-To view meal planning information, head over to the page Meal Planning.
+To learn more about meal planning, visit the page titled Meal Planning.

-To view shopping lists, visit the page titled Shopping Lists.
+To grab my shopping lists, visit the page titled Shopping Lists.

 Posters and Charts

-To view my posters and charts, hit up the page titled Posters.
+To view a collection of my posters and charts, visit the page titled Posters.